AlibabaCloudDocs/elasticsearch/intl.en-US/API Reference/Elasticsearch instances/Configure security settings/UpdatePrivateNetworkWhiteIps.md

 |Result|Struct| |The returned results. |
 |privateNetworkIpWhiteList|List|\["192.168. \*\*. \*\*/24"\]|The IP addresses in the VPC whitelist. |

 **Note:** In the following response examples, only the parameters in the returned data list are guaranteed to be included.
 The parameters that are not described in this topic are only for reference.
-For more information about Parameter descriptions, see[ListInstance](~~142230~~).
+For more information about Parameter descriptions, see [ListInstance](~~142230~~).
 The program must not rely on obtaining these parameters.

 ## Examples